eagles-project/haero/docs/index.md

   used to verify aerosol processes in a simple and self-contained context.
 * In the [Testing](testing.md) guide, we describe in general terms the methodology we use to test Haero and its aerosol processes.
-* Finally, the [API](api.md) guide contains a comprehensive set of reference documentation for the library, and is useful for constructing new aerosol processes.

 ### Acknowledgements